B-Yahia/B-Yahia/README.md

 ## 👋 Hi there!
 I'm Yahya

-🎯 Full-Stack Developer | 🌍 Based in Tallinn, Estonia
+💻 Full-Stack Developer | 🌍 Based in Tallinn, Estonia
-💻 Passionate about building web applications using **ReactJS, PHP, Java, and MySQL/PostgreSQL**
-📈 Always learning and growing through hands-on projects and real-world experience

 ---

-## 🚀 About Me
+# 🚀 About Me

-I'm a junior full-stack developer with a background in software development and a strong interest in solving real-world problems with code.
-My journey began with Java and expanded into PHP and JavaScript, where I discovered a love for building responsive, interactive, and user-friendly web applications.

-I also have experience in technical support, which has sharpened my communication and troubleshooting skills—valuable assets in any development environment.
+I'm a full-stack developer with a passion for building web applications that help businesses attract clients or organise their work.

 ---